optimizely/Docebo-SSO/README.rst

 .. code:: sh

-    new_user.initialize_keys(
+    docebo_user.initialize_keys(
      domain='http://example.docebosaas.com'
      api_key='xxxxxxxxxx'
      api_secret='xxxxxxxxxx'
      sso_token='xxxxxx'
     )

-Finally, you can use the methods in the DoceboUser api to interact with Docebo -- the methods use the parameters you input into the DoceboUser object and generate valid params/api\_keys.
+Finally, you can use the methods in the User api to interact with Docebo -- the methods use the parameters you input into the User object and generate valid params/api\_keys.

 .. code:: sh

     if new_user.exists():
-      new_user.update_on_docebo()
+      new_user.update()
     else:
       new_user.create()